 Frequently Asked Questions

-Yes, basmati rice can be cooked in a rice cooker.
-In fact, the principles of cooking basmati rice in a rice cooker are very similar to cooking rice in a pot.
+Yes, you can cook basmati rice a rice cooker.
+The principles of cooking basmati rice in a rice cooker are very similar to cooking rice in a saucepan.
 Both ways utilize the absorption method as outlined on this page.

 For 2 cups of uncooked rice, use 3 cups of water.